sentinel-official/docs/docs/validator-setup/README.md

 ### dVPN node

 If running a Sentinel validator seems to be unfeasible for you, you can also setup a dVPN node instead.
 A dVPN node is not bound to a minimum amount of voting power.
 It will still support the Sentinel network and can be a source of income as well.
-Read more about it in the "[dVPN node setup](https://docs.sentinel.co/node-setup)" section.
+Read more about it in the [dVPN node setup](/node-setup) section.